Celbridge: Etymology

-Despite its size (third largest in the county – and larger than other towns which had their own councils such as Leixlip and Athy), and numerous proposals, the town was not granted a town council.
-This meant that Kildare County Council had full control over zoning land in the area, leading to some local discontent.
-The point is now moot, as town councils have been abolished in Ireland.

 History

 Origins

 There is evidence of 5,000 years of habitation, as evidenced by beads and quern stones in the National Museum from Griffinrath, and the nearby high ground sloping down to the Liffey.
 Research has linked Celbridge with the Slí Mór possibly crossing the Liffey at a ford located below the site of the mill directly east of the bridge rather than at Castletown House, as previously thought.

 The etymology of Donaghcumper Church (church of the confluence, "Domhnach" is one of the earliest Irish words for church) (.) suggests it may have existed as a monastic site from the 5th century.

-Folklore and heroic literature associate the north bank of Celbridge with both Saint Patrick (hill and church of uncertain antiquity in Ardrass) (.) and Saint Mochua (c570), who was associated with a church in Tea Lane (.), and a well on the site of the current mill where pagan converts were baptised.
+Folklore and heroic literature associate the north bank of Celbridge with both Saint Patrick (hill and church of uncertain antiquity in Ardrass) (.) and Saint Mochua (c.570), who was associated with a church in Tea Lane (.), and a well on the site of the current mill where pagan converts were baptised.